nobarkingpls/willow/README.md

 add to movies:
 original release date
 flashing lights
-country of origin - use existing country model? new models for: change countries for territories? ratings reasons directors writers production company - worth doing a model for?
+country of origin - use existing country model? - done new models for: ratings, ad to seed file reasons, add to seed file directors writers production company